Ssalgia/Data-Analysis-on-Fatal-Police-Shootings-in-USA/README.md

 ## About the data

+Parts of the data description have been taken from (https://github.com/washingtonpost/data-police-shootings) Readme File.

 The file `fatal-police-shootings-data.csv` contains data about each fatal shooting in CSV format.
 The data contains approximately 7.2k rows and 17 features, out of which not all of them are used in the analysis.
 The file can be  https://data.world/data-society/fatal-police-shootings OR https://github.com/washingtonpost/data-police-shootings